Clare Camp: Origin of the camp

 Its origin has been disputed.
 Though it resembles the structure of an Iron Age hillfort, its location is not typical: there is rising ground to the west and north.
 It is simply not on a hill.
 To the east there would have been marshy ground and water-meadows – from the various streams feeding the Stour, now drained and channelled.
 It may have had a wooden palisade on the inner and highest ring of earthworks.

 The sign outside the Ancient House calls it an Anglo-Roman Camp.
 Yet no Roman traces have been found on the site, in fact, very few throughout Clare, though the Via Devana probably ran through the area and there were significant Roman settlements in Wixoe and Long Melford.
 The whole shape bears little resemblance to other Roman fortified structures.

 However recent evidence points to an Iron Age origin.
-In 1993 a field survey and magnometric scan examining the medieval structures within the site revealed that the ramparts were the oldest part of the site and that there was the possibility of an entrance on the east (follow the footpath from Bridewell Street).
+In 1993 a field survey and magnetometric scan examining the medieval structures within the site revealed that the ramparts were the oldest part of the site and that there was the possibility of an entrance on the east (follow the footpath from Bridewell Street).
 The stratigraphy of the earthworks confirms the likelihood of a prehistoric origin.
 In 2009 during a rebuilding programme at the nearby Clare Primary School, postholes of a late Bronze/Early Iron Age structure were located, with an associated ring ditch.
 Only a proper excavation will reveal a more accurate date of construction.
 The camp is recorded on the Atlas of Hillforts.

 In the Iron Age Erbury was a frontier location on the outer borders of the Trinovantes territory, just south of the Iceni heartland.
 Erbury would also have been under threat from the expansionary ambitions of the Catuvellauni from their base in modern-day Hertfordshire, particularly under the rule of King Cunobeline (Shakespeare's Cymbeline) from circa 5 BC to 43 AD.
 Erbury could have been a fortified settlement rather than a fort, and probably marks the first permanent settlement in the Upper Stour valley.
 Belgic and local coins from this period have been found across the area.
 By the time the Romans invaded for the second time, hillforts were out of fashion – the tribes knew they were of little use against the legions.